canonical/snapd/interfaces/builtin/README.md

 fail.

-Snap interfaces that have `allow-installation` set to `false` for their plugs in the base-declaration are said to be “**super-privileged**”, meaning they cannot be used at all without a snap-declaration assertion.
+Snap interfaces that have `allow-installation` set to `false` for their plugs in the base-declaration are said to be **super-privileged**, meaning they cannot be used at all without a snap-declaration assertion.

-Snap interfaces with slots that can be provided by application or gadget snaps that have `allow-installation` set to `false` for their slot in the base-declaration are said to have “**super-privileged** slots”.
-An application snap or gadget defining such slots cannot be used at all without a snap-declaration assertion.
+A snap's interface slot provided by a non-system snap is considered **super-priveleged** if it has `allow-installation` that evaluates to `false` in the base-declaration.
+An application snap or gadget defining such slots cannot be used without an accompanying snap-declaration assertion.

 ### allow-connection